 A Builder’s Risk policy will compensate you in case of damage to property and materials incurred during construction.
 Depending on your policy, you will be partially or fully compensated for damage or loss due to theft, vandalism, explosions, fire, hail, lightning, and hurricanes.
 Paying out of your own pocket for such damage could seriously affect your business’s finances.

 The demand for housing may have shifted greatly since your last project.
 Before offering a cost estimate, research market conditions in your area.
 Then gauge whether you can price your services higher, or need to cut costs to compete in a slow market.
-Having up-to-date information on markets and the economy play a significant role in calculating the right cost estimate.
+Moreover, having up-to-date information on markets and the economy play a significant role in calculating the right cost estimate.

 It is important to bond your subcontractors in the event of breach of contract.
 The surety will be charged for damages, and not you.
 Bond subcontractors before work commences.
 During bonding, subcontractors are thoroughly vetted.
 Hence, there are lower chances of sub-par work or occurrences breach of contract.